avaneev/prvhash/xor_security.md

 | **Finding any preimage of a 64-bit $\Delta$ takes $O(2^{64})$ time** | **True generically.** This is exponential in the output width. |
 | **The XOR of adjacent outputs is a one-way compression of the state** | **Structurally justified.** The function $F$ is many-to-one (ratio $2^{128}:1$), non-linear, and mixes independent entropy streams that are not individually recoverable from the output. |

 **Conclusion:** While mathematics does not yet allow an *unconditional* proof of exponential-time irreversibility for any specific function, the function $F(S_t) = out_t \oplus out_{t+1}$ is a **192-bit-to-64-bit mixed-algebraic compression** with no known structural weaknesses.
-Every known cryptanalytic path—algebraic, linear, differential, meet-in-the-middle, or decomposition—reduces to brute-force search over a space that is **exponential in the security parameter** (64 bits of output or 192 bits of state).
+Every known cryptanalytic pathâ€”algebraic, linear, differential, meet-in-the-middle, or decompositionâ€”reduces to brute-force search over a space that is **exponential in the security parameter** (64 bits of output or 192 bits of state).
 In the language of practical cryptography, the adjacent-output XOR is therefore **irreversible in exponential time**.